Do you want to allow users to choose between different payment methods on your WordPress website or online store?

 After that, you should drag the Stripe Credit Card field onto the form just underneath the Multiple Choice field.

-Next, you need to change the options on the Multiple Choice field to match the payment methods you are offering.
+Next, you need to click on the Multiple Choice field and change the options to match the payment methods you are offering.

 Start by giving the field the label Payment Method.
 After that, you should name the first two choices PayPal and Credit Card.